 The ubiquitous, frivolous, and irresponsible abuse of plastics in our culture of throw-away consumerism has led to a significant environmental burden of growing concern.
 We have all probably heard about the huge floating continents of mostly plastic trash in that are clogging our oceans but we are just starting to learn about how microscopic particles of plastic have found their way into our food.
 These small particles of plastic, or microplastics, are difficult to track and quantify but recent studies have shown they are increasingly present in our food supply.
 Table salt, seafood, and both tap and bottled water […]

 We hope the holiday season provided you downtime to experience some disengagement from the press and drive of life’s demands.
 We call this slowing the flywheel — that instrument within that spins and keeps the engine roaring and the wheels turning fast.

 This is actually our autonomic nervous system at work, reacting to the pressures it perceives as danger by sending the signal to the body to release more stress hormones.
 This is to activate our defense system, get our dukes up, be ready to slay the dragon in its many forms.
 Day after day, year after year of […]

 At Plum Spring Clinic, our holistic approach to healing chronic illness is grounded in the conviction that our well-being arises from our self-care in five major domains: happiness and resilience to stress; nutrition; exercise and movement; rest and sleep; and toxin avoidance and elimination.
-This article provides holistic health tips and features a brief discussion of each pillar.
+This article provides holistic health tips and features a brief discussion of each of the pillars of wellness.

 Happiness and Stress Resilience

 First in the pillars of wellness, happiness, may seem to be simple; however, it takes no less attention or practice to achieve and is certainly no less important than the other four. […]